Chair – Professor Eric Gordy

 Ravi’s academic interest focuses on refugees and asylum seeking children and young people.
 This interest covers a wide array of topics from social work, resettlement detention to schemes for advocacy and guardianship.
 Professor Kohli completed his Bachelor with Honors in Social Psychology at the University of Sussex before undertaking his master in Social Work at the University of York followed by a Phd at the University of East Anglia.
 In 2014, he acted as an advisor to the UN High Commission for Refugees (UNHCR) on its report on credibility assessments in child asylum claims across Europe and worked as a policy advisor for UNICEF.
 Today, Ravi is Professor of Child Welfare at the University of Bedfordshire.

 Robin is a history teacher and an Assistant Rector at Dollar Academy in Scotland.
 He has a long-standing interest in religious history and completed a research Masters in sectarianism in Scotland at Edinburgh University.
-He organises educational events, previously serving as Content Director of the Telegraph Festival of Education at Wellington College, and is now an organiser of researchED Scotland.
+He organises educational community action events, previously serving as Content Director of the Telegraph Festival of Education at Wellington College, and is now an organiser of researchED Scotland.
 He has published textbooks on history for Cambridge University Press, and co-authored “What does this look like in the classroom?
 Bridging the gap between research and practice” for John Catt Ed.
 He began working with Remembering Srebrenica in 2016 and has arranged survivor speaker tours, as well as leading pupil trips to Bosnia.
 He is a board member of Remembering Srebrenica Scotland and is chair of the Education Committee, which is working with schools, colleges and universities to establish the Srebrenica genocide in Scotland’s Curriculum for Excellence.

 Dr Jelena Obradovic-Wochnik